Healthcare in Finland: Organizational structure

 The Government decides on general national strategies and priorities and proposes bills to be discussed by the parliament.
 Health care policy is primarily the field of Ministry of Social Affairs and Health.
 The Ministry also directs and guides the development and policies of social protection, social welfare and health care.
 Due to the decentralized public administration, municipalities decide themselves how the local services are provided.
 Every municipality has a responsibility to offer health care services to their residents and it is usually provided in municipal health care centers and/or municipal hospitals.
 In addition to municipal health care services, employers must offer occupational healthcare services to their workers.
-This means that employed persons can usually choose which of two routes to use to access general doctor services.
+This means that employed persons can usually choose one of two routes to use to access general doctor services.
 The municipal (public) service or the occupational (private) service.
 Employers contact with private medical groups for occupational health services.
-The degree of specialist access and cost depends on the contacted service level the employer provides but service is usually free to the patient.
-Private hospital groups offer primary and secondary care services but they are may also refer patients to the university hospitals or to community hospitals run by the local municipality for specialist care/treatment.
+The degree of specialist access and cost depends on the contacted service level the employer provides, but service is usually free to the patient.
+Private hospital groups offer primary and secondary care services, but they may also refer patients to the university hospitals or to community hospitals run by the local municipality for specialist care/treatment.
 Some part of the costs incurred in the use of private medical providers can be reclaimed from the government social insurance institution KELA but this is never 100%.

 The access to hospital care is subject to a request from a general practitioner.

 Primary care is obtained from the health care centers employing general practitioners and nurses that provide most day-to-day medical services.
 Health centers are also active in health promotion activities.
 The general practitioners are also gatekeepers to the more specialized services in the secondary and tertiary care sectors, as a referral from primary care provider is necessary to receive care on the secondary and tertiary levels.
 Primary health services provided by municipalities are defined in the Primary Health Care Act.

 For secondary care, Finland is geographically divided into 21 hospital districts (sairaanhoitopiiri, sjukvårdsdistrikt; literally "healthcare district").
 Each district provides more specialised care for the municipalities within its region.
 Finland also has a network of five university teaching hospitals which makes up the tertiary level.
 These contain the most advanced medical equipment and facilities in the country.
 These are funded by the municipalities, but national government meets the cost of medical training.
 These hospitals are located in the major cities of Helsinki, Turku, Tampere, Kuopio, and Oulu.
 All these five cities have a medical faculty.